jimbojw/karmarank/karmarank-manifesto-0.2.3-2025-12-30-f15690f.md

 I explained, cheerfully, something like:

-> "Look, I get it now.
-My value to the org is basically the sum over
+> "I get it now.
+My value to the org is basically the sum over people of
-> people of how much they like telling stories about me, weighted by
+> how much they like telling stories about me, weighted by their status.
-> their status.
-So my job is to create high-status, positive
+> So my job is to create high-status, positive storytellers.
+That's what
-> storytellers.
-That's what I optimized for with the alpha."
+> I optimized for with the alpha."

 Silence.